bUnit-dev/bUnit/docs/site/docs/test-doubles/auth.md

 [!code-csharp[UserRightsTest.cs](../../../samples/tests/xunit/UserRightsTest.cs?start=65&end=78&highlight=5)]

-The highlighted line shows how the <xref:Bunit.TestDoubles.TestAuthorizationContext.SetPolicies(System.String[])> method is used to specify one policy.
+The highlighted line shows how the <xref:Bunit.TestDoubles.BunitAuthorizationContext.SetPolicies(System.String[])> method is used to specify one policy.
 To specify multiple policies, do the following:

 [!code-csharp[](../../../samples/tests/xunit/UserRightsTest.cs?start=91&end=91)]